Web vs. Mobile App Development: Everything You Need to Know in 2026

 What’s the difference between a web app and a mobile app?

-Web apps are applications that run in a browser and can be accessed via a URL.
-For example, consider LinkedIn when you access it from your computer.
-A native mobile app, on the other hand, is designed specifically for mobile devices, installed through app stores, and built to take full advantage of device features like push notifications, location services, and offline access.
-That would be LinkedIn’s mobile app, which is downloaded to your phone from the app store and taps into features like the camera, GPS, and push notifications.
+Web apps run in a browser and are accessed via a URL, like LinkedIn when you open it on your computer.
+A native mobile app is built specifically for mobile devices, installed from app stores like the Apple App Store or Google Play Store, and designed to use device features like push notifications, GPS, camera access, and offline functionality.
+LinkedIn’s mobile app is a native app: You download it to your phone and it integrates directly with your device’s hardware and operating system.

 Web vs. mobile app development: key differences